Numerical model of the Gross-Pitaevskii equation for rotating Bose-Einstein condensates using smoothed-particle hydrodynamics: Numerical analysis

 Equation~(\ref{eq:2dGPeq}) assumes the existence of one particle in the ground state in the z-direction, and therefore the z-component of the wavefunction can be described by Gaussian distribution~\cite{PhysRevA.67.033610}.
 Thus, Eq.~(\ref{eq:2dGPeq}) postulates a quasi-2D situation.
 We can replicate this situation in our SPH model using a 3D kernel function.
 As the cutoff length of the kernel function was set to $3h$ and $h=0.4d$, the kernel function contained three layers of discrete points in one direction.
 Thus, we placed the positive and negative layers parallel to the $xy$-plane at $z=0$ such that the kernel function could hold three layers in the $z$-direction.
 We then projected their contributions onto the $xy$-plane at $z=0$.
 These layers can be virtually set because the 2D and 3D Gaussian kernels only differ in the scale of $C_{\rm sph}$, the normalization coefficient of the SPH kernel (Section~\ref{sec:explainsph}).
 The theoretical value of $C_{\rm sph}$ is obtained as $(\pi{h^2})^{-1}$ for 2D and $({\pi^{3/2}}{h^3})^{-1}$ for 3D calculations~\cite{gingold1977smoothed}.
 However, because actual calculations include discretization and summation errors, the direct use of these analytical values does not guarantee sufficient accuracy of normalization.
 We calibrated $C_{\rm sph}$ by referring to the correspondence table between the number of vortices and $\Omega$ reported in Ref.~\cite{PhysRevA.67.033610}.
 Specifically, we assumed the linear relationship between the value of $\Omega$ and the number of vortices between $\Omega = 0.57$ and $\Omega = 0.9$.
 Subsequently, $C_{\rm sph}$ was estimated by referring to the results for $\Omega = 0.9$.
 We then used this value in the remaining three cases of $\Omega = 0.57$, $\Omega = 0.7$, and $\Omega = 0.86$.
-We set the discrete time $dt$ to be $1.0\times 10^{-4}~{\omega_{\perp}}^{-1}$ and computed $1,000~{\omega_{\perp}}^{-1}$ in total; this is approximately equal to $\rm 1466~msec$ on the original time scale.
+We set the discrete time $dt$ to be $1.0\times 10^{-4}~{\omega_{\perp}}^{-1}$ and computed $1,000~{\omega_{\perp}}^{-1}$ in total; this is approximately equal to $\rm 1466~msec$ on the original time scale. \HLPOFR{We implemented our scheme on a single GPU, NVIDIA GeForce RTX2080 Ti, using C/C++ and CUDA~\cite{4541126}.
+We utilized several computational techniques to speed up the simulations; Neighbor-particle lists are adopted to reduce the computational cost of finding particles within the radius of interactions from $\mathcal{O}(N^{2})$ to $\mathcal{O}(N)$.
+We combined the linked list technique~\cite{GREST1989269, GOMEZGESTEIRA2012289} with the neighbor-particle list to reduce memory usage.
+Although we developed our original calculation code, several open-source frameworks should serve as references for implementation~\cite{GOMEZGESTEIRA2012289, ramachandran2013pysph}.}